er587/wedding-gallery-application/replit.md

-# Image Gallery Application
+# Wedding Gallery Application

 ## Overview

-This is a full-stack image gallery application built with Django REST Framework backend and React frontend.
-The application allows users to upload images, view image galleries, and engage with content through nested comments.
+This is a full-stack wedding gallery application built with Django REST Framework backend and React frontend.
+The application allows users to upload wedding images, view image galleries, and engage with content through nested comments.
 It features user authentication, file uploads with organized storage, and a modern responsive interface built with React and Tailwind CSS.

 ## Recent Changes